In this article:

 Adding a current asset

-A current asset is one that is used up within 12 months (for example, an annual service contract).
+A current asset is used up within 12 months (for example, an annual service contract).
 For more details, see What is the difference between a long-term asset and a current asset?

-- Click on the Forecast section and then click Assets in the topbar:
+- Click on the Forecast Overview and then click Assets:

 - Click Add Asset: